wulib-wustl-edu/wulib-wustl-edu.github.io/git.md

 4. Let's push our code to our remote repository (Github for now)

-        $ git push -u origin master (this is a standard practice to name initial, and ultimately production, codebase as master)
+        $ git push -u origin master (this is a standard practice/convention to name initial, and ultimately production, codebase as master)

 5. Look at your repository page on Github now.
 The project from your computer should be pushed up to Github now.